Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Antiretroviral Drug-Resistance Testing

-ARV drug resistance testing is recommended before changing therapy because of treatment failure (AI*).
+Antiretroviral drug resistance testing is recommended before changing therapy because of virologic failure (AI*).

 Resistance testing in patients with virological failure should be done while they are still on the failing regimen or within 4 weeks of discontinuation (AII*).

-The absence of detectable resistance to a drug does not ensure that use of the drug will be successful.
-Consequently, previously used ARV agents and previous resistance test results must be reviewed when making decisions regarding the choice of new agents for patients with virologic failure (AII).
+The absence of detectable resistance to a drug does not ensure that use of the drug will be successful as mutations may not be detected once the drug has been discontinued.
+A history of all previously used antiretroviral agents and available resistance test results must be reviewed when making decisions regarding the choice of new agents (AII).

 Viral coreceptor (tropism) assays should be used whenever the use of a CCR5 antagonist is being considered (AI*).
 Tropism assays should also be considered for patients who demonstrate virologic failure while receiving therapy that contains a CCR5 antagonist (AI*).

-Consultation with a pediatric HIV specialist is recommended for interpretation of resistance assays when considering starting or changing an ARV regimen in pediatric patients (AI*).
+Consultation with a pediatric HIV specialist is recommended for interpretation of resistance assays when considering starting or changing an antiretroviral regimen in pediatric patients (AI*).

 HIV Drug-Resistance and Resistance Assays

 Drug-resistance detection methods vary depending on the class of ARV agents.
-Viral coreceptor (tropism) assays are used to detect virus with tropism that will (CCR5 tropism) or will not (CXCR4 tropism or dual/mixed [D/M] tropism) be blocked by CCR5 antagonists.
-Detection of virus with CXCR4 or D/M tropism indicates resistance to CCR5 antagonists.
-Both genotypic assays and phenotypic assays currently are used to detect the presence of virus that is resistant to inhibitors of the HIV reverse transcriptase (RT), integrase (IN), or protease (PR) enzymes.
+Both genotypic assays and phenotypic assays currently are used to detect the presence of virus that is resistant to inhibitors of the HIV RT, integrase (IN), or protease (PR) enzymes.
 Clinical experience with testing for viral resistance to other agents is more limited, but genotypic assays that assess mutations in gp41 (envelope) genes also are commercially available.
-Experience is also limited with the use of commercially available genotypic and phenotypic assays in the evaluation of drug resistance in patients infected with non-B subtypes of HIV.3,4 Table 17 summarizes the indications for using available resistance testing.
+Experience is also limited with the use of commercially available genotypic and phenotypic assays in the evaluation of drug resistance in patients infected with non-B subtypes of HIV.3,4 Table 19 summarizes the indications for using available resistance testing.

-Phenotypic resistance assays provide a more direct assessment of the impact on viral replication of mutations that are present in an individual’s HIV variants.
+Phenotypic resistance assays provide a more direct assessment of the impact on ARV susceptibility of viral replication of mutations that are present in an individual’s HIV variants.
 As they are most often performed, phenotypic assays involve PCR amplification of the predominant RT, IN, PR, or gp41 envelope gene sequences from patient plasma and insertion of those amplified patient sequences into the backbone of a cloned strain of HIV that expresses a reporter gene.
-Replication of this recombinant virus in the presence of a range of drug concentrations is monitored by quantification of the reporter gene and is compared with replication of a reference drug susceptible HIV variant.
-The drug concentration that inhibits viral replication by 50% (i.e., the mean inhibitory concentration, or IC50) is calculated, and the ratio of the IC50 of test and reference viruses is reported as the fold increase in IC50 (i.e., fold resistance change).
+Replication of this recombinant virus in the presence of a range of drug concentrations is monitored by quantifying expression of the reporter gene and is compared with replication of a reference drug susceptible HIV variant.
+The drug concentration that inhibits viral replication by 50% (i.e., the mean inhibitory concentration [IC50]) is calculated, and the ratio of the IC50 of test and reference viruses is reported as the fold increase in IC50 (i.e., fold resistance change).
 Automated, recombinant phenotypic assays that can produce results in 2 to 3 weeks are commercially available; however, they are more costly than genotypic assays.

 Analytic techniques have also been developed to use the genotype to predict the likelihood of a drug-resistant phenotype.
 This bioinformatic approach, currently applicable for RT, IN, and PR inhibitor resistance only, matches the pattern of mutations obtained from the patient sample with a large database of samples for which both genotype and phenotype are known.
 Therefore, the sample is assigned a predicted phenotype susceptibility (or virtual phenotype) based on the data from specimens matching the patient’s genotype.